rojberr/jaysBugTracker/README.md

 :beetle: This is a Bug and Issue Tracker :beetle:

 Check it out:
+(remember that free hosted heroku apps go to sleep after 30 minutes of inactivity!
+My app needs ~40 sec to wake up!)

 <https://beetle-tracker.herokuapp.com/>

 A simple tool which I made ... -fill out later-